 See the website for details here: kindredspiritsnm.org

 5. Dragonfly Art Studio for Kids and Adults

 A family outing at this maker studio loaded with art materials and creative ideas is the perfect complement to an active day.
 We’ve included this in our walking tour list because it complements many of the art experiences one can have in Santa Fe and is above all interactive and engaging.
 Whether you have experienced the hypnotic sensory explosion of Meow Wolf, enjoyed the outdoor Canyon Road artists tour or Railyard Arts District, taking what you have seen to the next level and creating your own masterpiece is a perfect quiet and calming activity.
 With so much art to be inspired by in Santa Fe, taking the experience full circle and dabbling in a therapeutic family art project can give your feet a rest while proving how art influences the mind.

 Winding down for quiet crafting time in this cozy and colorful workshop is a great way to keep your hands busy while sharing family stories, recalling recently viewed Santa Fe artists, or just catching up.
 One foot inside the studio exposes you to the collective imaginations of children and adults that will definitely inspire you to create your own masterpieces.

 Interacting with family members through art is an intimate way to understand one another through trust and courage of expression, and the willingness to be vulnerable.
 Many people say, “I am not creative.
 I can’t even draw a straight line.”
 This guided studio experience proves many doubters wrong while strengthening family bonds.

 Owner, Oceanna Holton, is your guide to creative expression.
-Her intention when she started teaching children art 21 years ago, was to build confidence, encourage creative expression, and expose them to the many art mediums there are to choose from.
-Her studio shows that variety in its arrangement of materials for children and families set amidst an encouraging environment for artist mind.
+Her intention when she started teaching children art 21 years ago was to build confidence, encourage creative expression, and expose them to the many art mediums there are to choose from.
+Her studio shows that variety in its arrangement of materials for children and families set amidst an encouraging environment for the artist’s mind.